-Our teams are relying on Outlook Web App more and more to get their jobs done.
+Our teams are relying on Outlook Web App and CRM in Outlook more and more to get their jobs done.
 This Microsoft technology is an email client, task manager, and calendar rolled into one.
 We have everything from confidential emails to financial information stored in this program.

 This means that our OWA security is a top priority.
 One wrong move, and we could risk serious, even legal, liability if we lose customer or client information to a security breach.